CatX711/GreetLang/GreetlangPlus.md

 <br />

 Ah, behold the mighty semicolon (this little guy -> `;`)! <br />
-That tiny, unassuming character holds the power to prevent your entire program from going up in flames.
+Yes, that tiny, unassuming character holds the power to prevent your **entire** program from going up in flames.
 It's like a little superhero that tells the compiler, "Hold on, take a breather, let's move on to the next line of code."

 Remember, the semicolon is your loyal sidekick.
 It ensures that each line of code comes to a graceful conclusion before moving on.
 It's tthe punctuation mark that keeps everything in order!